 This Blackrock ETF provides diversification by investing in the S&P 500 index and investing in it with Canadian dollars.

-How To Buy XUS ETF in Canada?
+How To Buy XUS ETF in Canada

 Buying XUS ETF is simple, especially when you use platforms like Wealthsimple Trade and Questrade.

 - Wealthsimple Trade: Wealthsimple Trade is a newly launched but popular investment platform in Canada from Wealthsimple financial institutions.
 It allows you to buy and sell ETFs like XUS at a charge of $0.
 It is available on desktop and mobile apps and has a very user-friendly interface making it easy to start your XUS ETF investment.
-Click here to open a Wealthsimple Trade account and get a massive welcome bonus.

 - Questrade: Questrade has been around for a long time and has gathered the trust of many Canadian investors.
 You can buy ETFs like XUS for free on Questrade, but you must pay at least $4.95 when you want to sell your ETF.
-Click here to open a Questrade account and start trading with a huge welcome bonus.

 XUS Vs XSP